-Interstate closures will be done by predetermined segments from population center to population center.
-This is being done so as not to strand motorists at rural locations.
+Interstate closures will be done by predetermined segments from population center to population center, this is done to not strand motorists at rural locations.
 When a determination has been made to close a segment of the Interstate, one of the first public notices of the closure should be a message on the fixed Dynamic Message Signs (DMS).
-The Region Engineer or thier designee will be responsible for placing the appropriate message on the appropriate signs and contacting SDDOT personnel at the Emergency Operations Center (EOC), if it's been activated, regarding the use of the DMS.
+The Region Engineer or their designee will be responsible for placing the appropriate message on the appropriate signs and contacting SDDOT personnel at the Emergency Operations Center (EOC), if it's been activated, regarding the use of the DMS.
 When closures need to be coordinated with or communicated to bordering states or other Regions, the Region Engineer will make these contacts.